 Apply online for the programme

-Complete aptitude testing (Numerical and Verbal reasoning)
+Complete aptitude testing (Numerical, Verbal and Situational Judgement assessments)

 Complete a video interview

 Attend Assessment centre

 Work in ‘real jobs’.
 Not just supporting roles, real roles!

 Have the opportunity to attend training courses to upskill during the programme

 Complete set projects over the course of your placement